 **DISCLAIMER: if you still have pain after 1 month, then I would be concerned that something more serious has occurred and a doctor visit is in order to have spinal X-rays done.

-Hope you feel better and please keep us updated!!!posted about 1 year ago
+Hope you feel better and please keep us updated!!!posted over 4 years ago

 Make Her Feel Welcome with Chic Points